guolingege/apple-swift-protobuf/.github/issue_template.md

 * what version of Swift is your code set to compile with (i.e. from project settings, etc.)

-* what branch/tag of SwiftProtobuf you are using (1.0.0, etc.)
+* what branch/tag of AppleSwiftProtobuf you are using (1.0.0, etc.)

 * if you are getting compile errors, please be sure include all errors/warnings, sometimes the error before the one you are stuck on is important.